 Bishop's Charitable Assistance Fund

-Make a donation to the BCAF using the PayPal button below.
+CLICK HERE to make a donation to the BCAF.
 If you would like to mail in a donation, please make the check out to the Bishop’s Charitable Assistance Fund, 153 Ash Street, Manchester, NH 03104.
 If you have questions, please contact Melanie English at email@example.com or (603) 663-0166.

 The Bishop’s Charitable Assistance Fund is a not-for-profit organization within the Catholic Church in New Hampshire.
 The Fund enables the Bishop of Manchester, through a board of directors, to make grants to not-for-profit organizations without regard to religious affiliation for projects that help people in New Hampshire meet their basic needs.
 Volunteer lay men and women, who serve as Directors, make recommendations to the Bishop of Manchester for grants with an emphasis on meeting basic needs of food, clothing, shelter, heat and other necessities.
 The grants go to organizations in New Hampshire whose mission and operations are consistent with the mission of the Roman Catholic Church.